Find Reliable Furnace Repair Technicians in UK

 • Increasing Energy Bills: A significant increase in your heating bills could indicate that your furnace is losing efficiency.

 • Yellow Flame: A healthy furnace flame should be blue.
-A yellow flame can indicate the presence of carbon monoxide, which is a serious safety hazard.
+A yellow flame suggests a problem with the burners or venting.
 If you see a yellow flame, contact a qualified HVAC technician right away.

 • Dry Air: While not a direct indicator of malfunction, older furnaces can make your indoor air very dry.